obniz/obniz/src/parts/Ble/UC421BLE/README.md

 ## [await]aquireNewUserNoWait(cc)

-Aquire a new user No
+Aquire a new user No.

 ```javascript
 // Javascript Example